 2. Think about your stand design

-You need an eye-catching stand to engage the attention of customers.
+You need an eye-catching stand to engage the attention of customers at your exhibition stand.
 Include graphics and text large enough to be read across the hall.
 Don’t overdo the amount of text, no one will read it and it will make your stand look too busy.
 Think about the lighting – don’t rely on what is supplied by the organiser – clever use of spotlights can highlight areas of your stand and people are naturally drawn to light.
 Another way to stand out is to be taller than your neighbours.
 Include high-level branding in your stand or have hanging signs.

 Make sure there are no barriers to entry on your stand, it needs to appear welcoming.
 If you are having a desk, keep it to one side.
 You need to make sure the space flows well and there is room for people to move around.
 Having tables and chairs or sofas where people can relax for a few minutes is a good idea, exhibitions are tiring, but keep them to the back of the stand.

 3. Provide an incentive to approach the stand

 You need to give customers a reason to engage with you and your exhibition stand.
 Demonstrate your product if possible or allow visitors to interact with your products.
 People are much more likely to buy products they can touch.

 Have interactive elements on your stand such as iPads, this will not only give visitors something to see but also automate the lead capture process.
 Audiovisual equipment will also attract attention.
 Use it to run videos of your products in action.
 Some exhibitors have a celebrity on their stands to attract attention or a magician.

 Think about having some branded merchandise to hand out, everyone loves a freebie.
 Just try to think of something that people will use like a memory stick or reusable coffee cup.
 These will not only attract customers to your stand, but also keep your brand fresh in their minds for months to come, maintaining a long term engagement from your exhibition stand.